diogoff/trackml-100/README.md

 The test hits are grouped by _detector id_.
 For each detector id, we have a list of test hit ids, and another list with their positions.

-Subsequently, `tracks.py` reads `routes.csv` that was created in the previous step.
-It goes through this file line by line, where each line corresponds to a different route.
+Subsequently, we read `routes.csv` that was created in the previous step.
+We go through this file line by line, where each line corresponds to a different route.

 For each route being considered, we go through the detector sequence in order to pick the test hits that are closest to the route position at each detector.